Storyboards have long been a part of our standard proposal best practices.

 Because of the necessity for visual appeal, as well as the desire to present a cohesive “story” in our proposal responses, we adopted this process into our industry-standard best practices.

 Why Storyboarding is Important

 Storyboarding is essentially structured prewriting.
-The importance of prewriting has been studied and established for many fields, including business, which routinely uses such techniques as brainstorming, listing, and discussion to develop projects and departmental evaluations (Winter).
-Prewriting increases efficiency by helping writers understand the task, brainstorm, and then map and/or plan their writing before beginning a first draft.
+The importance of prewriting has been studied and established in many fields, including business, which routinely uses brainstorming, listing, and discussion techniques to develop projects and departmental evaluations.
+Prewriting increases efficiency by helping writers understand the task, brainstorm, and then map and/or plan their writing before beginning the first draft.

 Understand the task.
 One key benefit of storyboarding is that it helps authors understand the writing task.
 Before authors dive into writing their assigned section(s), they should review the limitations of their assigned task.
-They should make sure they understand the page limitations and the relevant RFP sections to address.
-During storyboarding, authors should also review and understand the proposal schedule and any major deadlines.
+They should ensure they understand the page limitations and the relevant RFP sections to address.
+Authors should also review and understand the proposal schedule and any major deadlines during storyboarding.

 Brainstorm.
 Another key benefit of storyboarding is the opportunity to brainstorm.
-This brainstorming provides an opportunity for authors to analyze the customer, the competition, and the proposal strategy.
+This brainstorming allows authors to analyze the customer, the competition, and the proposal strategy.
 When brainstorming, writers simply throw ideas out in whichever order and form they come out.
-The idea behind this is that once the writers get everything out their heads, they can more easily organize and structure those ideas.
+The idea behind this is that once the writers get everything out of their heads, they can more easily organize and structure those ideas.

 Analyze the customer.
 One important outcome of storyboarding is gaining an understanding of the customer.
-Authors should work with the capture team to gain an understanding of who will likely read each section of the proposal.
+Authors should work with the capture team to understand who will likely read each section of the proposal.
 As a group, the proposal team should consider the following questions: